-Founded in 1907, Stainer & Bell Ltd is a small, independent, family-run business that specialises in the publication of quality music and books.
-There was neither a Mr Stainer nor a Mr Bell.
+Founded in 1907, Stainer & Bell Ltd is an independent publishing house specialising in the publication of British music and books.
+There was neither a Mr Stainer nor a Mrs Bell.
 Tradition has it that the six original partners in the firm chose the name for its creditworthy ring.
-However, there is a direct and substantial link with the past in the present management team, which over four generations can trace its roots back through the company’s history to 1912.

 Composers published in the early years included Charles Villiers Stanford, Percy Buck, Harold Darke, Thomas Dunhill, Gustav Holst and Ralph Vaughan Williams.
 In an important stage both of consolidation and opportunity, Stainer & Bell in 1917 was appointed publisher of the influential Carnegie Edition, which in due course brought VW’s A London Symphony, Holst’s The Hymn of Jesus, Rutland Boughton’s The Immortal Hour and Frank Bridge’s The Sea to a fledgling catalogue already featuring the Five Mystical Songs and the Fantasia on Christmas Carols.

 Later, the publishing pedigree was further enhanced by the acquisition of Augener, famous for its practical editions of the classics, of Joseph Williams, one the oldest British publishing houses, founded in 1808, and of Galliard, bringing to the parent company a fine range of cello music.

 Having been based in a number of locations in central and north London over the years, the company moved in 1991 to its present headquarters at Victoria House in Finchley Central.

 Here in the third decade of the twenty-first century, Stainer & Bell’s unique contribution to British music is affirmed by the surpassing quality and breadth of a catalogue that is a microcosm of the variety and vitality of musical life in these islands.